ElFishi/Nginx-Fancyindex-Theme/README.md

  - Added HTML5 History for quicker page transitions.
   - This can be disabled by commenting out the script tag in footer.html
  - Fixed CSS issues on older versions of FF

+ - Added file upload
+  - Either choose files in window or drag and drop
+ - Fiddled with CSS: breadcrumbs now have borders

 ##### Nginx config